waltermblair/etl/README.md

 2) store original files in couchdb
 3) call lambda function to process each file
 4) store results in mysql
+5) output the sum of all balances to stdout

 Ulimate goal is to have everything deployed in the cloud (including containerized application and databases)